sanopa/whyl/README.md

 whyl
-by: Sophia Anopa (sanopa) & Ruoxi Tan (shangtee)
-at: HackCMU, September 12-13, 2014
 ====
   What have you learned?
 Whyl is an iOS app that allows you to keep track of one interesting thing you have learned each day.
 Inspired by Reddit, we want everybody to enjoy learning something new all the time.